pyeventsourcing/eventsourcing/docs/topics/process.rst

                 ))

 Using the Python ``multiprocessing`` library is one way to deploy the application process system.

-An alternative is Actor frameworks to start and monitor new processes, which makes it possible to run the system in a cluster of machines.
+Alternatively, an Actor framework could be used to start and monitor operating system processes running the process applications, and send the prompts.
+An Actor framework might also provide a way to run multiple processes on different nodes in a cluster.

 Actor framework
 ---------------